B1 · IntermediateEnglish

 1. What Are WH-Questions?

-WH-questions are questions that begin with words like what, who, when, where, why, and how.
-They are used to ask for specific information about past events.
+WH-questions use question words such as what, who, when, where, why, which, and how (including phrases like how long / how many).
+They ask for specific information about past events.

 For example: